|A/V Systems Consultation

 |Photo Class List

 Photo Class List allows instructors to review class rosters, print student names and photos for attendance, and quickly email their class—either through a "quick email" form (no attachments), or a ListServ list that uses one email address instead of many and provides the confidentiality of a BCC.
 Class rosters and email lists are automatically updated on a term-by-term basis.

 Qualtrics is a robust, easy-to-use online survey solution, and is available at no cost to all faculty and staff at Drexel (and students who receive authorization from a faculty or staff member).
 Collaborate with other Drexel Qualtrics users to work together on a survey.

 ResNet (residence hall wired network) provides high-speed wired Internet service to all students living in University residence halls and select Greek housing.
-Phone and HD digital cable TV service are also delivered over ResNet.
+Phone and streaming TV services are also delivered over ResNet.

 Respondus 4.0 is a powerful tool for creating and managing exams that can be printed to paper or published directly to Learn and other eLearning systems.
 Users build test questions and exams in an easy-to-use interface on their computer.
 These exams can then be published to multiple sections in Blackboard Learn or printed for in-class delivery.

 The Self Service for macOS tool improves application and system setup and automates software maintenance for Drexel-owned Macs.
 Self Service for macOS provides users with an easy way to get and install pre-configured, Drexel-licensed software; lets Drexel IT support teams remotely repair and update malfunctioning software; and reduces the need for in-person support appointments.